MCPHackers/LaunchWrapper/README.md

 For example: `--username DemoUser --width 1280 --height 720 --title "Minecraft Demo" --demo`

 Arguments may be as follows:
-- `awtFrame` - disable AWT patches (Does not work at that moment)
+- `awtFrame` - disable LWJGL frame patch and use AWT (Does not work at that moment)
 - `isom` - Launch IsomPreviewApplet
 - `forceVsync` - Launch the game with VSync enabled
-- `forceResizable` - Early Indev and Classic are don't properly update viewport, so the wrapper disables frame resizing.
+- `forceResizable` - Early Indev and Classic don't properly update viewport, so the wrapper disables frame resizing.
 To enable it anyway use this argument
 - `skinProxy` - **classic** / **pre-b1.9-pre4** / **pre-1.8** / **default** - convert the skin to one of these specified formats
 	- **classic** - flatten all skin layers, flip bottom textures and crop to 64x32
 	- **pre-b1.9-pre4** - flip bottom textures and crop to 64x32